nakamura-to/nue/README.md

 ## Error Handling

-In a last function in a flow, `this.err` represents an error which is thrown explicitly or passed to an async callback as first argument.
+In a last step in a flow, `this.err` represents an error which is thrown explicitly or passed to an async callback as first argument.
 To indicate error handling completion, you must assign `null` to `this.err`.

 ```js